 The Supervisory Board oversees strategic and commercial policymaking by the Management Board and the way in which it manages and directs ASMI’s operations and affiliated/associated companies.
 Members of the Supervisory Board are appointed by the Annual General Meeting of Shareholders upon binding nomination by the Supervisory Board.

-Mr Schumacher was initially elected as a member of the Supervisory Board in May 2008 and was reappointed on May 15, 2012 for a period of four years.
-Currently Mr Schumacher is Chairman of the Executive Board and CEO of Zumtobel Group AG.
-From 1986 to 1999 he held various engineering and management positions at Siemens AG.
-Between 1996 and 1999 he was CEO and President of Siemens Semiconductor Group, and became President and CEO of Infineon Technologies AG after the spin-off from Siemens Semiconductor Group in 1999.
-From 2004 to 2007 he was a Partner at Francisco Partners, a private equity investment company based in the US.
-Between 2007 and 2010 he was the CEO and President of Grace Semiconductor Manufacturing Corporation.
-Most recently he was Managing Director of CGS DS.
-Until recently he was on the Supervisory Board of PACT XPP Technologies AG (Chairman).
-He holds a PhD in Electrical Engineering from the University of Aachen, Germany and has completed further education in Business Administration.
-Mr Schumacher is a German national.
+Mr. Schumacher was initially elected as member of the Supervisory Board in May 2008 and was reappointed on May 25, 2016 for a period of four years.
+From 1986 to 1999, he held various engineering and management positions at Siemens AG.
+Between 1996 and 1999, he was CEO and President of Siemens Semiconductor Group, and became President and CEO of Infineon Technologies AG after the spin-off from Siemens Semiconductor Group in 1999.
+From 2004 to 2007, Mr. Schumacher was a partner at Francisco Partners, a private equity investment company based in the US.
+Between 2007 and 2011, he was the CEO and President of Grace Semiconductor Manufacturing Corporation.
+More recently he was Managing Director of CGS DS.
+From 2012 until the end of 2015, he was Chairman of the Supervisory Board of PACT XPP Technologies AG.
+From 2013 till February 2018, Mr. Schumacher was the Chairman of the Executive Board and CEO of Zumtobel Group AG.
+Mr. Schumacher holds a PhD in Electrical Engineering from the University of Aachen, Germany and has completed further education in Business Administration.
+Mr. Schumacher is a German national.

 The supervision over the policies of our Management Board and the general course of our business, and the related management actions, is entrusted to the Supervisory Board.
 In our two-tier structure under applicable Dutch law, the Supervisory Board is a separate body independent from the Management Board.